 So what is a new entrepreneur to do: Spend hundreds on a logo design from 99Designs, even though you’re not clear what you’re all about?
 Or to bide your time and build small, with the belief that it’s better to do it right once than to keep changing your mind and look like a five-year-old choosing between flavors of ice cream.

-It’s not easy, being a business owner.
-In the words of Ursula the Sea Witch, “Life’s full of tough choices, isn’t it?”
+It’s not easy, being a business owner even with the MBA degree:) “Life’s full of tough choices, isn’t it?”
 Here are five tips you can use to get your brand off to a great start, even before you’ve got all the avatars crossed and YouTube graphics dotted:

 1. Start with what you know.
 You know yourself.
+My friend for example launched a successful website about cheap MBA because he wanted himself to find a good MBA program but not expensive, fancy MBA school.
+When he did the whole research it was easy to launch a website.
+Now 2 years later a lot of people check this website as a source of reliable information about MBA market.
+Try to do the same, use knowledge you have, my friend changed his website many time, always for better..
 You hopefully know more than a little bit about your market.
 So find an intersection between the two.
 If your goal (haha!) is to appeal to septuagenarian soccer players, then you know they’re going to be hip and active, and your site and logo and personality will need to meet them where they are.
 That’s actually a lot to go on.